June 7, 2026 · 12 min read

 While retail investors quote P/E, professional analysts reach for EV/EBITDA.
 Here's why — and how to use it to compare any two companies on a level playing field.

-Enterprise Value represents the total cost to acquire a business outright — purchasing all its equity and taking on all its debt, minus any cash the business holds (since you'd get that cash back).
+Enterprise Value represents the total cost to acquire a business outright — purchasing all its equity and taking on all its debt, minus any cash the business holds (since you'd get that cash back immediately after the acquisition).

 EV is a better measure of "what is this business really worth to buy?" than market cap alone, because market cap ignores the balance sheet.
 Two companies with the same market cap can have dramatically different enterprise values if one is debt-free with excess cash and the other carries heavy debt.